-When you need to blow your nose, you don't reach for a "tissue" but rather a "Kleenex."
+When you need to blow your nose, odds are good you don't grab a "tissue" but rather a "Kleenex."
 And when you want a sugary brown soft drink to wash down that cheeseburger, you're more likely to ask for a "Coke" or a "Pepsi" than a "cola."
-Established brand names have the power not only to eclipse the brand names of competitors but also to become the default term for entire product categories.
-While the success of brands such as Kleenex and Coke are quite extraordinary, they illustrate just how important it is to create a memorable brand name.
-And in order for that brand to stick, you'll want to protect it as a registered trademark through the U.S. Patent and Trademark Office (USPTO).

-Trademarks and business names are not always the same, and in fact it's quite common for a business to brand itself under a fictitious business name or through other trademarks instead of its official name.
-For instance, the Kleenex brand is owned by Kimberly-Clark Worldwide, Inc.
+Trademarks and business names are not always the same.
+It's pretty common for a business to brand itself under a fictitious business name or trademark instead of its official name.
+For instance, Kimberly-Clark Worldwide Inc. owns the Kleenex brand.

-The following is an overview of trademarks and business names, with links and resources to help you make the right decisions.
-See FindLaw's Trademarks section for more resources.
+This article provides an overview of trademarks and business names.
+Use the links and resources to help you make the right decision for you.
+See FindLaw's Trademarks section for related resources.

 Trademarks and Business Names: Getting Started

-Suppose you're a scrappy young startup and want a business name that resonates with your target market, or perhaps you're a sole proprietor looking for a DBA ("doing business as") that does the same.
-In either case, you'll want to do your research and make sure the name is available (i.e. not already trademarked) before you print those business cards, order signage, and launch your marketing campaign.
+Suppose you're an entrepreneur or a startup creator.
+You want a business name that resonates with your target market.
+Maybe you have a sole proprietorship and are looking for a DBA ("doing business as") that does the same.
+Either way, you'll want to research and ensure the name is available.

-- Do's and Don'ts: Trademark Rights and Business Names -- What to do and what not to do when finding the right name for your business seeking trademark protection for that brand name or business entity, this article is for you.
+- Do's and Don'ts: Trademark Rights and Business Names: Learn what to do and what not to do when finding the right name for your business.
+If you seek trademark protection for that brand name or business entity, this article is for you.

-- Register Your Business Name: State Resources -- State-by-state listing of resources in your geographic area.
-These resources help you search for existing business names, register your own name, and related information.
+- Register Your Business Name: State Resources: Check FindLaw's state-by-state listing of resources in your geographic area.
+These resources help you search for existing business names and register your name and related information.

-- Search the Trademark Database (USPTO) -- An overview on how to search the U.S. Patent and Trademark Office's database.
-It includes tutorials on the Trademark Electronic Search System and additional resources to help you get started.
+- Search the Trademark Database (USPTO): An overview of how to search the U.S. Patent and Trademark Office's database.
+It includes tutorials on the Trademark Electronic Search System (TESS) and extra resources to help you get started.

-Once you've done your due diligence and decided on a business name, you'll want to register that name (as well as the trademark.
+Once you've done your due diligence and decided on a business name, you'll want to register that name, as well as the trademark.
 Ensure these names represent your brand and are not already trademarked.
 You also might need to transfer a trademarked business name, defend your trademark against infringement, or conduct other actions.

-- Intake Form: Meeting with an Attorney to Trademark a Business Name -- Sample intake form to help you gather the information your attorney likely will need for a trademark registration.
+- Intake Form: Meeting With an Attorney To Trademark a Business Name: This sample intake form will help you gather the information your attorney will likely need for trademark registration.

-- Sample Document: Filing for Transfer of Trademarked Business Name -- Sample form for the transfer of a trademark from one entity to another, with information about how to get help from a trademark law attorney.
+- Sample Document: Filing for Transfer of Trademarked Business Name: Learn about transferring a trademark from one entity to another, with information about how to get help from a trademark law attorney.
 Whether you have a corporation, limited liability company, or nonprofit, you must register your business name with the secretary of state in your state.

-- Trademark Infringement Law FAQs -- Answers to the most frequently asked questions about trademark infringement, such as whether it's an infringement if someone else uses your company name for a different type of business.
+- Trademark Infringement Law FAQ: Get answers to the most common questions about trademark infringement.
+This includes whether it's an infringement if someone else uses your company name for a different type of business.

-- Answers to Common Questions About Trademark Litigation (USPTO) -- What to do if you have been sued or sent a cease and desist letter for an alleged trademark infringement.
-This article from the U.S. Patent and Trademark Office tells you how to enforce your own trademark protections.
+- Answers to Common Questions About Trademark Litigation (USPTO): Find out what to do if you face a lawsuit or receive a cease-and-desist letter for an alleged trademark infringement.
+This article from the U.S. Patent and Trademark Office tells you how to enforce your trademark protections.

-Consider Getting Legal Help with Your Trademark and Business Name
+Consider Legal Advice About How To Trademark Your Business Name

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help